 - 2 tsp onion powder

-- 2 tsp Kosher salt
+- 2 tsp kosher salt

 Instructions

-- Preheat outdoor grill (or indoor grill pan) to medium-high heat, (450 degrees F when lid is closed).
+- Preheat your outdoor grill (or indoor grill pan) to medium-high heat, (450 degrees F when lid is closed).
 Carefully oil your grill using oil and paper towels, or spraying cautiously!

-- Remove the steak to a cutting board and let rest for 10 minutes before slicing.
+- Remove the steak to a cutting board and let it rest for 10 minutes before slicing.
 Make sure you slice your steak into thin strips against the grain (perpendicular to the long strands).
 This helps your strips to be tender rather than tough and chewy!

 Notes